-In October 2017 Adrian received the Image Award at the Black British Business Awards for setting a record of excellence and making a lasting, significant and positive contribution to the standing of people of African and Caribbean heritage in Britain for his show, ‘Thriller Live’ and media work.
+In October 2017 Adrian received the Image Award at the Black British Business Awards for setting a record of excellence and making a lasting, significant and positive contribution to the standing of people of African and Caribbean heritage in Britain.

-Running alongside the work of the Foundation, Adrian produces the annual Visionary Honours hosted by Sir Lenny Henry, which celebrate inspirational culture, media and entertainment.
+Running alongside the work of the Foundation, Adrian produces the annual Visionary Arts Awards which celebrates inspirational culture, media and entertainment.